 On this page

-Note: APA is releasing the 7th edition of the APA Style Guide in late 2019.
-The is the first new edition in 10 years.
+Note: APA just released the 7th edition of the APA Style Guide in late 2019.
+This is the first new edition in 10 years.

 Need to cite Twitter, Facebook, or some other non-traditional format?
 Search the official APA Style Blog for tricky citation questions.
 It covers many citation problems not addressed in the print manual.

 - The official APA Style Blog (7th edition - current from late 2019 onwards)